-Our PhD in Religious Diversity in North America is offered jointly with the University of Waterloo.
-We are excited to tell you about our innovative program, which has three facets.
+Our PhD in Religious Studies, with a specialization in Religious Diversity in North America, is offered jointly with the University of Waterloo.
+We are excited to tell you about our innovation program, which has three facets.

 The program concentrates on the diverse nature of, and interactions among, the religious traditions and movements of Canada, the United States, and the Caribbean.
 The emphasis is largely, although not exclusively, contemporary.
 In order to understand the religious complexity of the North American continent, essential textual and historical background is provided.

 The program is multidisciplinary in two ways: in its admission of students from a variety of related disciplines, and in the faculty, courses and research that students encounter.

 Faculty have expertise not only in religious studies but also in related disciplines such as anthropology, history, philosophy, psychology and sociology.
 In addition, the program utilizes adjunct faculty from related departments at both universities.
 The program, designed for students with either religious studies or other, closely related backgrounds, employ both fieldwork and textually oriented methods.